lpurdy01/crypto-knowledge-map/web_resources/webpage_methods_notes.md

 # Design goals

-- Make a little graph visualization on each page showing some of the prerequisites, or connections between topics.
+- done:Make a little graph visualization on each page showing some of the prerequisites, or connections between topics.
-- Have the website hostable on github pages.
+- done:Have the website hostable on github pages.
 - Have the website easily generated from the notes
 - Have a link checker that tests all links in the website
 - Make a nice logo for the top right hand corner